TheSpiritMan/Simplilearn-DevOps-Project1-Angular/Documentation.md

     FROM ubuntu/nginx
     COPY --from=node /app/dist/simplilearn-dev-ops-project1-angular /var/www/html
     ````
-  - Open terminal, build docker image from the above docker file.
+  - Open terminal, build docker image from the above Dockerfile.
 Command to build:
     ````
     docker build -t $IMAGE_NAME:$TAG -f Dockerfile .
     ````
-  - Remember to change the `$IMAGE_NAME` nad `$TAG` with the desire name and version of the image.
+  - Remember to change the `$IMAGE_NAME` and `$TAG` with the desire name and version of the image.

 ## Docker Hub
 - Docker Hub is a popular and public registry for the docker images.